 From Canada, Air Canada is the only airline with nonstop flights to Sao Paulo, operating from both Toronto and Montreal.
 Travellers from the rest of Canada will have to connect via the United States, Toronto, or Montreal.

 Rio De Janeiro

-There are many reasons to visit Rio, whether it’s to experience the music, dancing and partying of Carnival, the gorgeous mountains and bay, white sandy beaches, the stunning Tijuca rainforest or to explore its rich history.
+There are so many reasons to visit Rio!
+Experience the music, dancing and partying of Carnival, the gorgeous mountains whose verdant slopes plunge toward the bay, inviting white sand beaches, the stunning Tijuca rainforest, and a rich cultural history as Brazil's former capital.
 Rio has something to offer everyone.

-Shared by Argentina and Brazil, Iguassu Falls has the largest average annual water flow of any falls in the world, being made up of 275 individual water cascades.
-Most impressive is the “Devil’s Throat,” a u-shaped cataract where half of the river’s flow falls.
-Travelers can also enjoy the view from the Brazilian side, or hop on a helicopter for the ultimate view.
+Shared by Argentina and Brazil, Iguassu Falls has the largest average annual water flow of any falls in the world, being made up of 275 individual cascades.
+Most impressive is the “Devil’s Throat,” a u-shaped cataract that catches half of the river’s flow.
+Travelers can also enjoy the best overall view from the Brazilian side, or hop on a helicopter for the ultimate panorama.